jdkwon/Globitek_Week2/README.md

   * [X]  Required: new.php
   * [X]  Required: edit.php

-7\. [ ]  Required: Add Data Validations
+7\.
+[X]  Required: Add Data Validations
-  * [ ]  Required: Validate that no values are left blank.
+  * [X]  Required: Validate that no values are left blank.
-  * [ ]  Required: Validate that all string values are less than 255 characters.
+  * [X]  Required: Validate that all string values are less than 255 characters.
-  * [ ]  Required: Validate that usernames contain only the whitelisted characters.
+  * [X]  Required: Validate that usernames contain only the whitelisted characters.
-  * [ ]  Required: Validate that phone numbers contain only the whitelisted characters.
+  * [X]  Required: Validate that phone numbers contain only the whitelisted characters.
-  * [ ]  Required: Validate that email addresses contain only whitelisted characters.
+  * [X]  Required: Validate that email addresses contain only whitelisted characters.
-  * [ ]  Required: Add *at least 5* other validations of your choosing.
+  * [X]  Required (1): Validate State code must be capitalized.
+  * [X]  Required (2): Validate State name must be alphabets.
+  * [X]  Required (3): Validate Territory position must be numerical.
+  * [X]  Required (4): Validate Territory position must be positive.
+  * [X]  Required (5): Validate phone number to follow North American standards.

-8\. [ ]  Required: Sanitization
+8\.
+[X]  Required: Sanitization
-  * [ ]  Required: All input and dynamic output should be sanitized.
+  * [X]  Required: All input and dynamic output should be sanitized.
-  * [ ]  Required: Sanitize dynamic data for URLs
+  * [X]  Required: Sanitize dynamic data for URLs
-  * [ ]  Required: Sanitize dynamic data for HTML
+  * [X]  Required: Sanitize dynamic data for HTML
-  * [ ]  Required: Sanitize dynamic data for SQL
+  * [X]  Required: Sanitize dynamic data for SQL

-9\. [ ]  Required: Penetration Testing
+9\.
+[X]  Required: Penetration Testing
-  * [ ]  Required: Verify form inputs are not vulnerable to SQLI attacks.
+  * [X]  Required: Verify form inputs are not vulnerable to SQLI attacks.
-  * [ ]  Required: Verify query strings are not vulnerable to SQLI attacks.
+  * [X]  Required: Verify query strings are not vulnerable to SQLI attacks.
-  * [ ]  Required: Verify form inputs are not vulnerable to XSS attacks.
+  * [X]  Required: Verify form inputs are not vulnerable to XSS attacks.
-  * [ ]  Required: Verify query strings are not vulnerable to XSS attacks.
+  * [X]  Required: Verify query strings are not vulnerable to XSS attacks.
-  * [ ]  Required: Listed other bugs or security vulnerabilities
+  * [X]  Required: Listed other bugs or security vulnerabilities

 The following advanced user stories are optional:

-- [ ]  Bonus: On "public/staff/territories/show.php", display the name of the state.
+- [X]  Bonus: On "public/staff/territories/show.php", display the name of the state.

-- [ ]  Bonus: Validate the uniqueness of `users.username`.
+- [X]  Bonus: Validate the uniqueness of `users.username`.

-- [ ]  Bonus: Add a page for "public/staff/users/delete.php".
+- [X]  Bonus: Add a page for "public/staff/users/delete.php".

 - [ ]  Bonus: Add a Staff CMS for countries.